DougTrajano/olid-br/docs/annotation/iterations.en.md

 #### Conclusions

-The Agreement Analysis shows that we have more inconsistent annotations in labels `is_targeted`, `targeted_type`, and `insult`.
-We also have some misunderstandings in the annotation guidelines by one of our annotators, we will ensure that the guidelines are followed by our annotators in the next phase.
-For other labels, we have more consistent annotations which means that the process to train the annotators is crucial to ensure the quality of the annotations.

-Average without `is_targeted` and `targeted_type` due an inconsistent annotation by one annotator.

-- Percent Agreement: 0.9458
-- Krippendorff's alpha: 0.1308
-- Gwet's AC<sub>1</sub>: 0.9613
+We had a misunderstanding of the annotation guidelines by one of the annotators, which resulted in inconsistency in the `is_targeted` and `targeted_type` labels.

+Regarding toxicity labels, we noticed that there are rare cases in which all annotators agree with the annotation, leading to a high rate of disagreement and consequently to a low value of Krippendorff's alpha.
+The labels with the highest disagreement are `insult`, `ideology` and `profanity_obscene`.

+We will pass along the annotation guidelines with the annotators for the next iteration.

 <details><summary>Profiling Report</summary>